 Q: Spotify is my favorite music streaming service for discovering and listening to music.
 In my opinion, it would be convenient to collect and manage songs on the Spotify platform.
 I happen to have some local songs that are not available on Spotify, is it possible to add local files to Spotify for collection?
 If so, what should I do?

 It goes without saying that Spotify does a great job of combining online and local files, and you can add local music to Spotify playlist to create the perfect personalized playlist.
 Now, let's see how to add local files to Spotify library on your desktop and mobile.
 You'll also learn about a perfect way to get Spotify local files for free use.

 Part 1.
-How to Add Local Files to Spotify Desktop Client
+How to Add Local Files to Spotify PC

-Before we start on how Spotify adds local files, there is one thing you should keep in mind.
 Although it's able to upload music to Spotify, not any audio format is compatible with the Spotify library.
-Spotify can support the following file types, MP3, M4P (unless it contains video) as well as MP4 if you have installed QuickTime on your computer.
+Please bear in mind that Spotify supports the following file types: MP3, M4P (unless it contains video) and MP4 (if you have QuickTime installed on your computer).

 Step 4.
 You can locate uploaded own songs in the Local Files option at the left-sidebar of Spotify's main interface.

 How to Upload Local Files to Spotify on Mac